Master’s programme in Urbanism Studies

 To see the movie, use the page preview.

 Faculty and research

-KTH (School of Architecture and the Built Environment), national and international permanent and alternating faculty from different universities are engaged in urbanism programme coming from architecture, urban design, landscape architecture and city planning research, teaching, and professional design practice.
-The programme faculty has a mission in teaching under the umbrella of urbanism studies with emphasis on public spaces and urban spaces through an integrated approach to planning, design, and architecture.
+KTH (School of Architecture and the Built Environment), national and international permanent and alternating faculty from different universities are engaged in the urbanism programme coming from architecture, urban design, landscape architecture and city planning research, teaching, and professional design practice.
+The programme faculty has a mission in teaching under the umbrella of urbanism studies with an emphasis on public spaces and urban spaces through an integrated approach to planning, design, and architecture.
 The urbanism programme is delivered through a combination of design and programmatic studios, lectures, seminars, workshops, case-study presentations, site visits and Nordic, European and global field trips.

 Changes in the programme may occur.